GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_overview_1.md

 :::{admonition} New version in development
 :class: note

-No updates are planned for this product because a new version is in development.
+A new version of this product is currently being developed.
+Subscribe to the [DEA newsletter](https://www.dea.ga.gov.au/news/dea-newsletter-and-communications-archive) to be notified of our latest product releases.
 :::